-I was lucky to grow up at the peak of the 8-bit generation of gaming.
-Most of my inspiration has come from Nintendo & Sega games I played as a kid.
-Due to this, pixel art is my favorite thing to work on.
-I'm self-taught in many different styles using hundreds of palettes and enjoy it immensely.
+Most of my inspiration came from the video games I played as a kid.
+I love creating pixel art and am self-taught in many different styles.
 My venture into pixel art began at the young, impressionable age of ten when I discovered Microsoft Windows Paint at school.
 I picked up Mario Paint for the Super Nintendo around that time and was introduced to spriting and basic animation.
 This taught me how to draw using a mouse since I had no computer at home.
-To this day, I still create all of my digital pieces using a mouse instead of a tablet.
+I still create all of my digital pieces, including paintings, with a mouse instead of a tablet.

-In High School I finally started carrying around floppy disks for Computer Lab projects and at this point in time, the computers had high speed internet.
-When class ended, I'd sit and absorb hundreds of webpages dedicated to the Furry Fandom.
-I read a ton of stories, fanfics and comics.
+In High School I finally started carrying around floppy disks for Computer Lab projects and at this point the computers had high speed internet.
+When class ended, I'd comb through hundreds of pages dedicated to the Furry Fandom.
+I read every comic and fanfic that looked good.
 I also tried my hand at writing and still do a bit of my own storytelling to this day.
-I feel rather embarassed about the ones I wrote before the age of eighteen so sadly I won't be sharing those on this website.
+I'm embarassed about the ones I wrote before the age of eighteen so I'll refrain from sharing those.

 I first got involved with the Furry Fandom through the Sonic Fan Universe in 1999.
 My character, Tacoma, was exclusively anthro and inspired heavily by anime and cartoon "Sonic" styles which you can see in a piece of gift art I received here.
 As I grew older, Tacoma grew with me.
 During my teenage years, Tacoma had a cynical, moody personality.
 She often wore a spiked collar, including one on her tail.
 Her appearance reflected my own at the time.
 I was battling a lot of inner demons and, while drawing was an outlet for this, my perfectionist nature made art just another source of stress.
 I vanished for months on end and stopped posting my work online.
 I didn't feel like I measured up against a tidal wave of other artists.
 Social media put so much pressure on me to improve that I simply shut down under the weight of it.